Prepare for Your Child's Sleep Study

 Meals

-No meals are provided in the Sleep Center so plan accordingly.
+No meals are provided in the Sleep Lab so plan accordingly.
 When you and your child arrive, you will be given ample time to get something to eat or you can bring food from home.
-We encourage you to bring any toys, stuffed animals or other items that will help your child feel more comfortable.

 Plan on staying with your child

 Our rooms are small and can only comfortably accommodate one parent.
 A chair that folds out to a bed is available in each bedroom.
-If both parents need to stay overnight, let us know 48 hours in advance.
-If necessary, an additional parent may need to stay in another area of the Hospital, such as the Connelly Resource Center for Families.
+We encourage only one parent to stay overnight.
+If both parents need to stay overnight, let us know 48 hours in advance and we will try to accommodate as best as possible.

 What should you bring on the day of the study?

-- Your child needs to wear or bring comfortable loose-fitting clothing.
+• Your child needs to wear or bring comfortable loose-fitting clothing.
 A button-down shirt or loose-fitting nightshirt is fine.
+A thinner material will allow our belts to provide a better signal.

-- You may want to bring food or take time to have dinner in the CHOP cafeteria.
+• You may want to bring food or take time to have dinner.
 Upon your arrival, we allow for ample time to have dinner before beginning the equipment set-up on your child.

 What time will the study end?

-Typically, the study ends by 7 a.m.
+Typically, the study ends by 5:30 a.m.
 There are occasions where it can end earlier or later, depending on how well your child slept through the night.
 Requests to end the study earlier because of work or school commitments can also be made.
-Occasionally a daytime study, called a multiple sleep latency test (MSLT), is required.
-Our sleep specialists will discuss this with you in advance.
+Occasionally a daytime study, called a multiple sleep latency test (MSLT), is required after an overnight sleep study.
+Our sleep technical staff will discuss this with you in advance.

 Inpatient sleep study

-The sleep technicians will begin placing the equipment on your child for the sleep study.
+The sleep technical staff will begin placing the equipment on your child for the sleep study.
 The various pieces of equipment we will monitor your child with include:

-- Small plastic prongs at the nose will measure your child's exhaled air
+• A cannula at the nose will measure your child's exhaled air (carbon dioxide).

-- Elastic or cloth belts will be placed on your child's chest and stomach, usually over their night clothes
+• Elastic or cloth belts will be placed on your child's chest and stomach, usually over their pajamas.

 The set-up process mentioned above is painless but does involve about an hour of cooperation on the part of your child.
 To best prepare your child, keep napping to a minimum on the day of the study.

-No meals are provided in the Sleep Center so please plan accordingly.
-When you and your child arrive at the Sleep Center, you will be given ample time to get something to eat or you can bring food from home.
+Meals will be provided on your inpatient stay.
+When you and your child arrive, you will be given ample time to get something to eat or you can bring food from home.
 We encourage you to bring any toys, stuffed animals or other items that will help your child feel more comfortable.

 Medications

-Please remember to bring all medications that your child is presently taking, respiratory and G-tube equipment and CPAP and BiPAP units with all masks being used.
+Please remember to bring all medications that your child is presently taking, respiratory and G-tube equipment.
+If your child is using BiPAP/CPAP, bring your child’s mask to use during the study.

 Overnight stay

-One parent must stay overnight with your child if the sleep study is performed in the Sleep Center Lab.
-If you have any concerns regarding these recommendations, please call 215-590-3703.
+One parent must stay overnight with your child if the sleep study is performed in the Sleep Lab.
+If you have any concerns regarding these recommendations, please call 215-590-9176.

 Cancellations